-For advice on heart testing, or for those with concerns, The Kennel Club is happy to support contact with a Veterinary Cardiovascular Society cardiologist for support, advice or to book a future heart testing session.
-Please send an email to our health team.
+For advice or concerns regarding heart testing, The Kennel Club can support contact with a Veterinary Cardiovascular Society cardiologist for support, advice or to book a future heart testing session.

 Respiratory Function Grading Scheme (BOAS) (The Kennel Club/University of Cambridge)